ryankenney/async-driver/README.md

 ```

 From here, you have to wrap each of the asynchronous actions in a Task object,
 but the resulting code is arguably much more legible.
-Here is a full example:
+Here is a more complete example:

 ```java
 WebServer webServer;